DevSerendipity/Airline-Reservation-System/README.md

 ### Things I have learned while doing the project
 1. How all resources should actually be in resource folder :eyes:
 2. Principles of using MVC
-    1.Seperations of the View
+   1. Seperations of the View
-    2.Sepeperation of the different Controllers
+   2. Sepeperation of the different Controllers
    3. Updating methods with different style
 3. Using only one class to execute and update all classess
 4. Using getters and setters for a better understadment
 5. Using property file for storing information